2023-on view 20

 ON VIEW 20

-It is a great pleasure to open Stalke Gallery's spring exhibition On View 20, focusing on the American conceptual artist William Anastasi.
-The exhibition is curated by Sam Jedig, who has worked with William Anastasi since his first exhibition at Stalke in 1988.
+It was a great pleasure to open Stalke Gallery’s spring exhibition On View 20, which focused on the American conceptual artist William Anastasi.
+The exhibition was curated by Sam Jedig, who had worked with William Anastasi since his first exhibition at Stalke in 1988.

 William Anastasi – In Print 1988–2015

-This exhibition focuses on Anastasi's prints, created in collaboration with the Danish printer Niels Borch Jensen and Edition Copenhagen.
-Many of Anastasi's graphic works “write on top of” and reinterpret several of the artist's earlier works, resulting in new, independent pieces.
-Over the past decades, Anastasi has gained increasing international recognition and is today respected as one of the pioneers of early conceptual art.
-Prominent museums now include his works in their collections, including Esbjerg Art Museum, the National Gallery of Denmark (SMK), and the Museum of Contemporary Art in Denmark.
+The exhibition focused on Anastasi’s prints, created in collaboration with the Danish printer Niels Borch Jensen and Edition Copenhagen.
+Many of Anastasi’s graphic works “wrote over” and reinterpreted several of the artist’s earlier works, resulting in new, independent pieces.
+Over the past decades, Anastasi had gained increasing international recognition and was regarded as one of the pioneers of early conceptual art.
+Prominent museums now included his works in their collections, among them Esbjerg Art Museum, the National Gallery of Denmark (SMK), and the Museum of Contemporary Art in Denmark.

-In conjunction with the exhibition, a comprehensive catalogue is being published by Stalke Edition, featuring texts by Charles Stuckey, Niels Borch Jensen, Rasmus Urwald, and Thomas McEvilley.
+In connection with the exhibition, a comprehensive catalogue was published by Stalke Edition, featuring texts by Charles Stuckey, Niels Borch Jensen, Rasmus Urwald, and Thomas McEvilley.

-The exhibition also showcases the newest paintings by the Finnish artist Tiina Elina Nurminen.
-Tiina Elina Nurminen was previously featured in the Stop for a Moment exhibition at Arken in 2003 and has since been exhibited on several occasions at Stalke Gallery.
-Tiina Elina Nurminen’s paintings explore concepts such as movement, space, and emotions in an abstract universe.
+The exhibition also presented new paintings by the Finnish artist Tiina Elina Nurminen.
+Tiina Elina Nurminen had previously been featured in the exhibition Stop for a Momentat ARKEN in 2003 and had since exhibited on several occasions at Stalke Gallery.
+Her paintings explored concepts such as movement, space, and emotion within an abstract universe.

-In addition, selected works by the following artists are presented:
+In addition, selected works by the following artists were presented:

-Torben Ebbesen, Dove Bradshaw, Nikolaj Recke, Morten Tillitz, Cordy Ryman, Aske Sigurd Kraul, Olafur Eliasson, Gunnar Örn, Marianne Hesselbjerg, Albert Mertz, William Anthony, Henrik Pryds Beck, and Thorbjørn Lausten.
+Torben Ebbesen, Dove Bradshaw, Nikolaj Recke, Morten Tillitz, Cordy Ryman, Aske Sigurd Kraul, Olafur Eliasson, Gunnar Ørn, Marianne Hesselbjerg, Albert Mertz, William Anthony, Henrik Pryds Beck, and Thorbjørn Lausten.

 MARTIN KIPPENBERGER / LARS SCHWANDER